carpentries-incubator/workflows-nextflow/episodes/06-workflow.md

 >read_pairs_ch = channel.fromFilePairs(params.reads,checkIfExists: true)
 > workflow {
 > //connect process FASTQC and PARSEZIP
+> // remember to use the collect operator on the FASTQC output
 > }
 >~~~
 > {: .language-groovy }